Interdisciplinary Research Generators

-Research Generators are communities of inquiry that are designed to jumpstart new or expanded research led by teams of faculty, staff researchers, and students.
-RGs cultivate research thinking and enable students to complete their scholarly project requirement through course offerings and non-credit-bearing experiential learning.
-RGs each have a broad, interdisciplinary theme and welcome students from any major.
+Interdisciplinary Research Generators (IRGs) are communities of inquiry that are designed to jumpstart new or expanded research led by teams of faculty, staff researchers, and students.
+IRGs cultivate research thinking and enable students to complete their scholarly project requirement through course offerings and non-credit-bearing experiential learning.
+IRGs each have a broad, interdisciplinary theme and welcome students from any major.
 Faculty/staff members in fields associated with the theme are invited each year to become affiliates.
-Initial funding of new research generators is for a three-year period.
+Initial funding of new interdisciplinary research generators is for a three-year period.

 Learn More